 The study confirmed all hypotheses: (1) attentional cues alter private self-awareness because subjects who were exposed to internal attentional cues had higher scores on the items of the questionnaire that assessed private self-awareness levels than did those who were exposed to external attentional cues; (2) accountability cues alter public self-awareness because subjects exposed to high accountability cues scored higher on items related to public self-awareness than did those exposed to low accountability cues; (3) internal attention cues and high accountability cues should be inhibitors of aggression when compared to external attention cues and low accountability cues because the subjects under these conditions administered more intense shocks than did those in the former conditions; (4) private self-awareness is related to deindividuation, whereas public self-awareness is not.
-An exploratory factor analysis of the questionnaires resulted in two factors: one composed of items related to private self-awareness and the other related to altered experience.
-Thus, it was confirmed that public self-awareness has no relationship with deindividuation, whereas private self-awareness does have a relationship with deindividuation.
+An exploratory factor analysis of the questionnaires resulted in two factors: one composed of items related to private self-awareness has no relationship with deindividuation, whereas private self-awareness has no relationship with deindividuation, whereas private self-awareness does have a relationship with deindividuation.